jpgaviria/JPGAERO/Flying_Car_nano/FCND-Controls-CPP-master/Writeup.md

 ### Implemented body rate control in C++. ###

+Implemented a P controller for roll, pitch and yaw body rates Multiply the body rate command by the moment of inertia of each axis

 ![body rate control in C++](./Body-rate.PNG)

 ### Implement roll pitch control in C++. ###

+This function takes local x and y acelerations and converts them to roll and pitch body rate commands, Yaw rate command is sent as 0

+The controller used was a P controller for roll and pitch rates.
+The Max tilt angle was supposed to be used, however we do not have direct access to pitch and roll angles, I implemented the limit on the error before passing it to the controller.

+Used math from 3D drone excercise to convert from local to body rates

 ![roll pitch control in C++](./Roll-Pitch.PNG)

 ### Implement altitude controller in C++. ###

+Implemented cascaded P and PI controllers for altitude control

+First P controller takes position error and velocity feed forward to come up with a velocity command

+the velocity command is limited on the ascend/descend rate before passing it to the acceleration P controller

+The second PI controller takes filtered velocity command and integrated altitude error to calculate an acceleration command.

+Since NED coordinates positive position is down, we change the direction of the controller output and add it to the gravity to come up with a delta acceleration.
+Using math from drone3D excercise we have to divide by the rotation matrix term that includes the drone attitude, if it is completely flat then the division is just 1

+Thrust is a force, so in order to get a force we need to multiply the acceleration by the mass.

 ![altitude controller in C++.](./Altitude.PNG)

 ### Implement lateral position control in C++. ###

+Lateral controller takes local position and outputs local X and Y accelerations.

+Implemented cascaded P controllers to first go from position to velocity command with velocity Feed forward.
+Then filter the velocity command with the maxSpeedXY

+Second P controller takes limited velocity command and feed forward acceleration to come up with an acceleration command, then filter the output of the controller for maxAccelXY

+Set Z acceleration as 0, this is not used, the altitude controller takes care of Z

 ![lateral position control in C++](./Lateral-position.PNG)

 ### Implement yaw control in C++. ###

+Yaw control is a straightforward P controller, calculates yaw error to come up with a yawrate command, limit the output from -pi to pi

 ![yaw control in C++.](./yaw.PNG)

 ### Implement calculating the motor commands given commanded thrust and moments in C++. ###

+This function takes the thrust and rotation moments about each axis

+for each motor we need to that 2 motors rotate clockwise and 2 rotate counterclockwise to counteract each other.

+Then for each motor add the moments and then divide by 4 as the total needs to be split between the 4 motors.

 ![motor commands](./Motor.PNG)